 Day one rights for new hires

 Employment rights such as statutory sick pay, parental leave, and claims of unfair dismissal will apply from day one of an employment contract.
 There will be a structure in place to make this known to all new hires via transparent communication.
+(The Labour government does not expect the reforms to unfair dismissal to come into effect any sooner than Autumn 2026.
+The current two-year qualifying period will continue to apply.
+This extended time period will allow employers to prepare and adapt to the new regime.)

 More flexible working options to be made available